How to Grant Full Custody to the Other Parent

 • Child support obligations: In most cases, the parent who does not have primary custody still must provide financial support for the child.
 When transferring full custody, it is crucial to address child support obligations in the custody agreement and ensure that the arrangement is fair and adequate to meet the child’s needs.

 • Relationship with your child: Granting full custody to the other parent does not mean severing your relationship with your child.
 It is essential to prioritize maintaining a strong, positive relationship with your child through regular communication, visitation, and involvement in their life.
-Your attorney can help you negotiate visitation arrangements and other provisions that support your ongoing relationship with your child.

 Seek Legal Guidance and Support